The focus of this chapter will be on how to report on recently accepted offers.

 4.5 - Run your report to view the output

 Click Run from the top right to run your report and view the output as shown below.

-At this stage you can also add any additional job or offer card dimensions that you would like to report on as well as any additional filters and run the report again and confirm you are getting the required information you need.
+At this stage, you can also add any additional job or offer card dimensions that you would like to report on as well as any additional filters, run the report again and confirm you are getting the required information you need.
 The best way to verify this is to open the job or offer card of the known example and to compare the values of the fields to the dimension you have included in your report.

 Note: The total shown for the measure will be the total based on the unique combination of the existing dimensions already in the report visualisation.